 - The pyramids illustration above is a concrete example for the relations between the abstract concepts 'knowledge' and 'understanding'.

 - Real objects (e.g. fingers, blocks) are examples for number concepts.

 - Matrices of real objects are examples for the multiplication concept.

 - Visual or physical models help explain scientific concepts like DNA, chemical bonds, forces, currents etc..

-The nature of the connections in the example is discussed explicitly and distinctly to ensure making the appropriate connection to the concept and to prevent misattribution of other characteristics of the model.
+The nature of the connections in the example is discussed explicitly and distinctly to ensure making the appropriate association with the concept and to prevent misattributions of other characteristics of the model.
 Demonstration may be attention-grabbing by nature, but it is important to ensure explicit focus on the nature of connection, on making the intended meaning (can be achieved by asking question after the demonstration).

 References and Additional Reading